chacehoo/maomao_web/content/post/post_3.md

 # image: "renewable_journal.jpg"
 ---

+We developed a Python package (IFEEL), which aims to help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective.

-The IFEEL Docs can be found [here](https://maomaohu.net/software/ifeel/).
+The IFEEL Docs can be found [**here**](https://maomaohu.net/software/ifeel/).